My God-Given Right

-My God-Given Right is the 15th studio album by German power metal band Helloween.
+My God-Given Right is the fifteenth studio album by German power metal band Helloween.
 It was released on 29 May 2015.

 It is their seventh consecutive album produced by Charlie Bauerfeind, and their first album released under the label Nuclear Blast since 2003's Rabbit Don't Come Easy.

 Production and marketing

 In October 2014, the band announced they were working on a new album for a May 2015 release, with Charlie Bauerfeind producing, to be recorded at Mi Sueño Studio on Tenerife.
 On 26 February 2015, the band released the name of the album, as well as the 29 May 2015 release date.
 According to guitarist and founder Michael Weikath, there was no particular reason for the change of labels other than "plain business".

 On 17 April 2015, "Battle's Won" was released as the first single of the album, premiered on Team Rock Radio UK tonight on the Metal Hammer Magazine Show.
 Days later, Nuclear Blast USA had the premiere of the second single "Lost In America".
 This song, along with "Battle's Won" were available for instant download only with the album pre-order in iTunes.